centerforaisafety/ccc-docs/docs/guides/connect/juypter.md

 ```
 That’s it!
 You should now see the Jupyter Notebook interface running on the compute node, but accessible in your local browser.
 You can run notebooks as normal, including CPU- or GPU-based workloads as permitted by the node you requested with srun.

-Troubleshooting
+!!! tip "Troubleshooting"

-	•	Port Already in Use: If you see an error about the port already in use, run the steps again with a different random port or specify export NODEPORT=##### manually.
+	-	Port Already in Use: If you see an error about the port already in use, run the steps again with a different random port or specify export NODEPORT=##### manually.
-	•	SSH Config: If your SSH setup differs, adjust commands to use an alias if you have one.
+	-	SSH Config: If your SSH setup differs, adjust commands to use an alias if you have one.
-	•	Environment Issues: Ensure that your Python environment is loaded before running jupyter notebook.
+	-	Environment Issues: Ensure that your Python environment is loaded before running jupyter notebook.